Start with the field, not the spray pass

 What to send when asking about scouting

-You do not need a polished map before reaching out.
-A few basic details are enough to start the conversation.
+You do not need a polished map to start.
+A few basics are enough:

-• Whether the goal is visual scouting, NDVI-style mapping, or spray planning.
+• Whether you want visual scouting, NDVI-style mapping, or spray planning

-• Any current product or treatment being considered.
+• Any product or treatment you are considering

-• Field boundary, map pin, or rough outline if available.
+• Field boundary, map pin, or rough outline if you have one

-From there, the question is straightforward: can scouting help clarify the problem, and would the results support a better spray decision?
+From there the question is simple: can scouting clarify the problem, and would the results support a better spray decision?

 Bottom line

-If you are considering drone scouting before a spray job, send the crop, acreage, field location, target concern, and timing window.
-I will take a look and let you know whether scouting would be useful before deciding on an application.
+If you are considering scouting before a spray job, send the crop, acreage, field location, target concern, and timing window, and I will tell you whether scouting would help before deciding on an application.

 Contact GroDrones

-Send the crop, acreage, field location, target concern, and timing window.
+Send the crop, acreage, field location, product if known, and timing window.

 Sources